 Annuals are flowers that last one year.
 They are grown from seed each year and then they bloom.
 Once the season is over you’ll have to replant them.

-Many annual flowers in Phoenix will bloom just about all year, although I have a hard time keeping any of my annuals looking well in July or August.
+Many annual flowers in Phoenix or gardening zone 9b will bloom just about all year, although I have a hard time keeping any of my annuals looking well in July or August.